Nunzio Sulprizio: Sainthood

-The beatification process opened in both Naples and Pescara-Penne in an informative process that was launched on 3 July 1843 and which later concluded over a decade later on 5 September 1856; Pope Pius IX launched the cause on 9 July 1859 in which he was titled as a Servant of God.
+The beatification process opened in both Naples and Pescara-Penne in an informative process that was launched on 3 July 1843 and which later concluded over a decade later on 5 September 1856.
+Pope Pius IX officially opened the cause on 9 July 1859, granting Sulprizio the title of Servant of God.
 Theologians later approved his writings being in line with official Church doctrine on 7 September 1871 while the Congregation for Rites validated the informative phase sometime later on 20 September 1877.
 In September 1884 an antepreparatory committee met to discuss the cause as did a preparatory one in October 1889 and a last general committee on 6 February 1891.
 The successful conclusion of these processes meant that the cause could be taken to the pope for his final approval.
 He was proclaimed to be Venerable on 21 July 1891 after Pope Leo XIII confirmed that Sulprizio had lived a model life of heroic virtue.
 Leo XIII proposed Sulprizio as an appropriate model for workers of all ages.

 The two miracles required for his beatification (or healings that came after petitions for his intercession) were investigated in their dioceses of origin.
 It was then subject to further investigation at the C.O.R. whose preparatory committee approved the miracle on 8 January 1963 as did a general one on 5 March; Pope John XXIII later approved the beatification just before his death and therefore could not celebrate the beatification.
 His successor Pope Paul VI beatified him on 1 December 1963 in Saint Peter's Basilica.

 The miracle required for his canonization was investigated in Taranto and Archbishop Filippo Santoro placed the case under diocesan examination in a process that spanned from 19 June 2015 until 11 July 2016.
 Following this process the documentation gathered was sent to the Congregation for the Causes of Saints in Rome for additional medical and theological examination.
 The C.C.S. approved this miracle at their meeting held on 5 June 2018.
 Pope Francis confirmed this miracle on 8 June and confirmed that Sulprizio would be canonized on 14 October 2018.